ishitadatta/Studee/README.md

  1. Create course option for teachers (course name, course image, course description, credits)
  2. Course view option for students (course name, teacher name, course description, credits, duration)
  3. Enroll into course option for students
- 4. Award credits if enrolled into course
- 5. Withdraw from a course option for students
+ 4. Withdraw from a course option for students
- 6. Deduct credits if course withdrawn
- 7. Delete a course is user is a teacher
+ 5. Delete a course is user is a teacher
- 8. Edit a course if user is a teacher
+ 6. Edit a course if user is a teacher

 ### User Profile
 Users can update their profile details.